The DCHS 2016 Board of Directors

 Researching his family’s history and background has really sparked John’s interest in our local history.
 In 1854, the Conn family arrived in Oregon by wagon train and established residency in what is now the Melrose area.
 John is a descendant of this Douglas County pioneer family.
 John has been a DCHS Board Member since 2004.

-Clyde L. Snyder, Treasurer
+Clyde L. Snyder, Director at Large, former Treasurer

 Profession: First line ATM Technician, retired.